 As a signatory to the Equator Principles, DZ BANK is obliged to check projects with a total lending volume of more than US$ 10 million.
 The check assesses social and environmental relevance and classifies social and environmental impact as 'high', 'moderate' or 'low' risk.
 This classification takes place as part of the standard lending process.
 DZ BANK introduced appropriate provisions in the loan agreements for the affected financing as part of its implementation of the Equator Principles.

 The experts from DZ BANK use a specially developed analytical process to allocate each project to category A, B, or C, depending on the level of the possible environmental and social risks.
 This categorization provides an approximate value that is verified in a subsequent qualitative assessment.
 The overarching aim of the categorization is to evaluate the possible environmental and social risks associated with planning, setting up, and running a project.
 The categories are based on the environmental and social performance standards set by the International Finance Corporation (IFC) and the World Bank's environmental, health, and safety guidelines.
-In 2016, seven projects to be financed were allocated to category B and 27 to category C, most of which were projects in the European energy sector.
-No projects to be financed were classified as category A.
+In 2017, eleven projects to be financed were allocated to category B and 44 to category C, most of which were projects in the European energy sector.
+One project to be financed was classified as category A.

 The Equator Principles cover the following areas: Working conditions, resource efficiency and prevention of pollution, community health and safety, land acquisition and involuntary resettlement, biodiversity conservation and sustainable management of resources, and protection of indigenous peoples and cultural heritage.
 The outcome of the qualitative analysis of these areas is documented and examined before the start of the project.
 The categorization determines the scope of the external checks and the monitoring and reporting mechanisms used for a project.